 Disaster Relief Contact Information

 Unfortunately, Hurricanes and their aftermath are a part of living in Florida.
-Luckily, there are plenty of organizations willing and eager to help you regain normalcy after a Hurricane like Irma in 2017.
+Luckily, there are plenty of organizations willing and eager to help you regain normalcy after a hurricane.
 Below is a list of resources we’ve put together to help you to through the season.

 Florida Department of Economic Opportunity’s Disaster Unemployment Assistance

-Offers assistance to businesses and residents whose employment or self-employment was lost or interrupted due to Irma.
+Offers assistance to businesses and residents whose employment or self-employment is lost or interrupted due to natural disasters.